 Revisiting Camden, & finding new places.

-I say I have been Revisiting Camden, as it’s a place I used to frequent a lot.
+I have been Revisiting Camden, as it’s a place I used to frequent a lot.
 As well in the early ’90s, I studied at North London University in Kentish Town as a mature student.
 I used to go to a lot of gigs there.
 Going back there and getting the idea to lead a walk in the area felt exciting.
-I was also going there to writers meet up group. (sadly not there any longer.)
+I was also going there to the writers’ meet-up group. (sadly not there any longer.)

 After Revisiting Camden, I started revisiting the Chelsea library again!.

 I love Chelsea I used to work there in Old Church Street.
 Kings Road, however, is still pretentious.
 Researching though is an enjoyable process, researching and reading up on the history of Camden.
 A haven for Artists, Writers, Musicians, and Historians.
 Fascinating & somewhat mysterious historical characters, such as Walter Sickert, one of the founder members of the Camden Artist group.
 I’m re-reading Patricia Cornwell’s Case Closed, where she sets out to prove that Walter Sickert was, in fact, JACK THE RIPPER.
 The case is in fact not closed as further evidence has been discovered.

 It has been said that Sickert’s landlady at 6 Mornington crescent believed The Ripper had lived in one of her rooms. this certainly had an effect on Sickert’s imagination who painted Jack the Ripper’s room and is featured today in Manchester Art Gallery.

 Camden got let off lightly during the blitz.